EmailTestTools/EmailTestTools/README.md

 # EmailTestTools

+EmailTestTools is a fuzzing tool for email sender spoofing attacks.
+This fuzzing tool can generate lots of test samples based on the ABNF grammar for the authentication-related header.
+Besides, we also provide an evaluation module to help email administrators to evaluate and strengthen their security.
-*EmailTestTools* is a test tool to help mail server administrators check whether their email servers are vulnerable to email spoofing attacks.
-This tool is based on our latest research on email sender spoofing.

-Our research systematically analyzes the email delivery process based on the four key steps of the authentication process: sending authentication, receiving veriﬁcation, forwarding veriﬁcation and UI rendering.

-As shown in the figure below, we defined three ways of email sender spooﬁng attacks: a.
+This tool is based on our latest research about email sender spoofing attacks.
+Our research systematically analyzes the email delivery process based on the four key steps of authentication:(1) sending authentication, (2) receiving verification, (3)  forwarding verification, (4) UI rendering.
+As shown in the figure below, we defined three types of email sender spooﬁng attacks: a.
 Shared MTA Attack, b.
 Direct MTA Attack. c.
 Forward MTA Attack.
-Futhermore, we found 14 email spooﬁng attacks capable of bypassing SPF, DKIM, DMARC and user-interface protections.
+Furthermore, we found **14** email spooﬁng attacks capable of bypassing SPF, DKIM, DMARC, and user-interface protections.

 <div align=center><img src="./img/threat_model.png" width = "600" height = "380" alt="Threat Model" align=center /></div>

 By combining different attacks, a spooﬁng email can completely pass all prevalent email security protocols, and no security warning will be shown on the receiver’s UI.
 As a result, it is very difﬁcult to identify whether such an email is forged, even for people with a technical background.

-In this repo, we  summarize the main email spoofing attack methods we have discovered.
-Email service administrators can use this tool to simulate real email sender spoofing attacks and evaluate and improve the security of email services.

-## Installation
+## Install

+- Make sure have python3 installed in your computer.
 - Download this tool

 ```